 Invitations to tender

-The evaluation of bids in response to invitations to tender will be performed by GambleAware's Independent Research Review Group.
+The evaluation of bids in response to invitations to tender for research projects will be performed by GambleAware's Independent Research Review Group.
 This Group advises the Research & Evaluation Committee, which then takes the final decision.
 In the case of treatment and harm prevention-related invitations to tender, it is the GambleAware Education & Treatment Committee that reviews submissions and advises GambleAware's full board of trustees.
 The minutes of these meetings may list all the applicants as well as identifying those to whom grants are awarded.

 If you wish to receive notification of any new invitations to tender that are issued by GambleAware, please email us and request to be added to the GambleAware 'ITT database'.